Enjoy our healthy adventures with special Covid-19 protocols.

 Prized for its spectacular natural beauty, gracious hospitality and secluded worlds-away appeal, Little St. Simons Island awaits your discovery while we care for your health and well-being.

-The island is a paradise for nature lovers and offers a host of recreational, naturalist-led activities including birding, boating, canoeing, kayaking, hiking, bicycling, interpretive tours, beach combing, fishing and swimming.
-Creature comforts include gracious accommodations in six charming cottages, superb family style dining and genuine Southern hospitality.
+The Island is a paradise for nature lovers and offers a host of recreational, naturalist-led activities including birding, kayaking, hiking, fishing, bicycling, interpretive tours, beach combing, and swimming.
+Creature comforts include gracious accommodations in six charming cottages, superb dining and genuine southern hospitality.